-Flying the aeroplane close to the ground in poor visibility can be a very stressful situation.
+Flying the aeroplane close to the ground in poor visibility is a very stressful situation.
 The poor visibility configuration increases the time available for processing.
 High stress levels result in a decrease in performance and may cause a narrowing of attention by fixating on one instrument or aspect, and/or hyperventilation.

 Avoiding bad weather will eliminate one reason for low flying altogether.

-Complete the HASELL checks and at 1000 feet agl fly around the edge of the LFZ.
+Complete the HASELL checks and at 1000 feet AGL fly around the edge of the LFZ.

-Using a powered descent, enter the LFZ at 500 feet agl.
+Using a powered descent, enter the LFZ at 500 feet AGL.

 Complete medium level turns and note the reaction times required and the radius of turn.